technout/tts_gtk/README.md

 # TTS_GTK
 Graphical interface for Coqui TTS (Text to Speech) command line.
 Made in GTK3 and Python3 for the Linux platform.

 This program uses the [Coqui TTS](https://github.com/coqui-ai/TTS) software for converting text to speech.
 This is a very interesting project and is constantly updated and improving fast.
 But it still has some limitations.
 You can use it from command line or install it as a server.
 I decided to add a third option: A GTK3 graphical interface.
 I also added multithreading support and use all the cpu cores you have.
 While audio is playing, the next lines of text will be processed in the background.
 I started this project so i can copy and paste some text from the web and let the computer read it to me, after a while this first beta version came to life.
-But still a work in progress, you can add to the project as well, help me improve it faster.
+But still a work in progress, you can add to the project as well, all help is welcome.
+And help to improve this faster!

 Language support: English, German, Spanish, Italian and some other languages have voice models (See Coqui TTS)